StarpTech/ghconfig/README.md

 ghconfig is a CLI library to manage (.github) repository configurations as a fleet.

-Github CI Workflow files are in organizations very similiar.
+Github CI Workflow files can be in organizations very similiar.
 If you need to update a single Job you have to update every single repository manually.
 Ghconfig helps you to automate such tasks.
-Clone your workflow directory (.github/workflows) to (.ghconfig/workflows).
-Use [Go templates](https://golang.org/pkg/text/template/) and sync it to all your repositories.

-## Getting started ##
+## How does it works? ##

-Ensure that your personal access token is exported with `GITHUB_TOKEN`.

-Generate workflow files based on your local templates and create a PR's per repository.
+Ghconfig looks for a folder `.ghconfig` in the root of your repository.
+This directory must have the same structure as your `.github` folder.
+Any file in the in the folder is handled as a [Go template](https://golang.org/pkg/text/template/).
+Currently, only the command `workflow` is implemented.
+It generates new workflows files and create a PR in every selected repository:

 ```
 $ go run main.go workflow